brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe.md

 print (os.path.dirname(sys.executable) + "\\Scripts")
 ```

-Now go to my [video on how to setup Pythons PIP](https://youtu.be/cm6WDGAzDPM) and follow the instructions on how to add the path that was printed to the PATH environment variable.

-> If you are using something older than Windows 10, setting the PATH environment variable will be a bit different.
+> If you are using something older than Windows 10, setting the PATH environment variable will be a bit different than what is demonstrated in the video.
 If it is just one line, add a `;` to the end and then paste the path after the `;`.

 ### The exe Doesn't Work on Another Computer﻿
 This may be an architecture issue.
 PyInstaller will build an executable using the architecture of the machine it was built with.
 This means if you are using a 32bit machine, it will create a 64bit executable.
 As with any other programs, you cannot run 64bit on 32bit but you can run 32bit on 64bit.
 Thus I recommend using 32bit python or compiling on a 32bit machine so it will work on both architectures﻿.